Published 2025-09-05.

 my_binding.

-method on the object that is self
+calls the local_variables method on the object that is self in the binding.

 This usually returns the local variables in the current scope of that object, which is typically not the same as those